Make the Heroine Jeans

 - All relevant Merchant & Mills tools and notions.

-Please note this class is limited to 4 students only.
+- This class is limited to 4 students

 We recommend using 8 – 12.5oz non stretch denim.